wheelnext/pep_xxx_wheel_variants/docs/prior-art.md

 users/organizations published large collections of packages to anaconda.org, with each organization choosing their own toolchain and dependency versions.
-Some chose newer toolchains to support newer C++ projects, such as OpenCV or the nascent TensorFlow This was a great expansion of packages beyond the collection that Anaconda offered on their official channel.
+Some chose newer toolchains to support newer C++ projects, such as OpenCV or the nascent TensorFlow.
+This was a great expansion of packages beyond the collection that Anaconda offered on their official channel.
 Unfortunately, there were no guarantees about compatibility between channels, nor any metadata to express such compatibility or lack thereof.
 Mixing packages from different channels